owebster/MS2-Welcome-to-Wales/README.md

 ### Chrome developer tools
 When building the site, during each section I used Chrome's inspect and developer tools (such as lighthouse) to validate my work and to ensure the site worked accross multiple screen sizes.
-This was also used to debug any structual and/or styling issues ont he fly
+This was also used to debug any structual and styling issues ont he fly

 ### Buttons and Links
 All buttons, links and audio that has been embedded has been accounted for and directs to the right source

 ## Deployment:
 During this project, I made sure that I spent some of my time focusing on how to properly manage and deploy my project.
-I used my own IDE, Github's desktop app and the IDE's (VS Code) terminal to create branches, test and deploy my code.
+I used my own IDE (VSCode), Github's desktop app and the IDE's (VS Code) terminal to create branches, test and deploy my code.
 I primarily did my work in my testing branch as I knew that I would commit to my main branch closer to the time I made my site public.
 Within the IDE:

 I used the built in terminal to get git status, git add, git commits and git push Within Github's desktop app:

 I used to push to github and change/create branches when I wanted to test out new features / layouts.
 An example of this was when I was creating the hero carousel and wanted to test how different screen sizes would affect the provided images

+I used Github pages to host the website I built.

 ## Credits: